What Parents Should Know About Safe Swaddling

 Swaddling, when done properly, can be a key sleep aid for infants.
 A recent analysis could wrongly push parents away from the practice.

-According to some interpretations of a University of Bristol analysis released this month in the journal Pediatrics, swaddling puts babies at a higher risk for sudden infant death syndrome (SIDS).
+According to some interpretations of research, swaddling puts babies at a higher risk for sudden infant death syndrome, commonly known as SIDS.

 But the conclusion isn’t wrapped up so easily.

-The findings, which have been widely reported, contain crucial gaps in methodology that could cause parents unnecessary concern and, perhaps as a result, incite far riskier behavior in order to calm their newborns, says Sharon Kileny, M.D., a pediatrician at University of Michigan C.S.
+Widely reported findings from a 2016 University of Bristol analysis in Pediatrics contain crucial gaps in methodology that could cause parents unnecessary concern and, perhaps as a result, incite far riskier behavior in order to calm their newborns, says Sharon Kileny, M.D., a pediatrician at University of Michigan Health C.S.
 Mott Children’s Hospital.

 Some of the SIDS data — with studies culled from Australia, England and the United States — cites decades-old research conducted long before national campaigns were launched to promote putting babies to sleep on their backs.